 This stunning slice of Los Angeles history was set to undergo major restoration/renovation and needed detailed documentation of the ornate interior.
 With its arched ceilings decked out in handcrafted tiling, the renovation would require careful attention to detail, so Spatial Acuity laser scanned and modeled every majestic tile, floor to ceiling.

 Located in Downtown LA, the Dutch Chocolate Shop was a local landmark in the early 1900’s.
 Renowned for the elaborate tile murals and groined-vault ceiling by famed Pasadena artist Ernest Batchelder.
 The space is modeled after a German beer hall, while the murals depict everyday Dutch life.
-The owners created a virtual tour so you can get a sense of what the place looked like:

 The more detailed the architecture, the more detailed the 3D laser scan and resulting as-built Revit model must be.
 With historical sites such as this, the architects want to renovate around the irreplaceable original features.
 In that case, accurate documentation of the site is a must.